“Leaning into” your problem is less painful than pretending it doesn’t exist.

 “What if I can never repay my debts?
 What if I have to file bankruptcy?”

-Keep browsing the 47Tips.
-I’ll show you how to find your hidden resources, and I’ll also show you how to turn unavoidable failures into successes.
+Keep browsing this blog.
+You’ll learn how to find your hidden resources, and also how to turn failures into successes.

 You can also download my free ebook: Hidden Treasures: Heaven’s Astonishing Help with Your Money Matters

 Need a genius solution to a difficult problem?
 Sign up for Genius Bootcamp – early rate expires soon!
 Originally published July 4, 2009

 - And Along Came a Spider - December 5, 2017

 - #36: Monetizing Your Gifts - December 4, 2017